- What is Milk Allergy?

 Though more scientific research is needed on the topic, probiotics are known to have positive health benefits and might help reduce baby allergy to milk.

-In case your baby suffers from an allergy, the doctor should be immediately consulted.
+In case your baby suffers from an allergy, a doctor should be immediately consulted.
 Ensure to follow the prescription from the doctor.
 No food that can exaggerate the situation should be given to the child.

 Paying close attention to the baby’s reaction to the foods introduced, and being careful about avoiding foods that disagree with the child when drawing up a meal plan, can go a long way in avoiding any undesirable episodes.